Configuring Customer Central for Passkey Management

 -

-Select the required users or groups you want to assign to the Device Management application and click Select.
+Select the required users or groups you want to assign to the Passkey Management application and click Select.

 -